Scotland’s Oldest Bridges.

 C. Lanarkshire R. Avon 273329,654625

 History:Pre-1600.
 Possibly built by the monks of Lesmahagow . " Built before the 16th century" (St.Acc 1792).
 This was on the ancient main road south out of Glasgow towards Carlisle.
-Extensively rebuilt early 18th century, because two arches were destroyed.
-Canmore and HS both suggest 17th century, but its existence on Blaeu and Pont is important.
-The bridge was bypassed upstream in 1725, by Thomas Telford.
+Extensively rebuilt and widened in the early 18th century, because two arches were destroyed.
+Canmore and HS both suggest 17th century, but its 16th c. record on Blaeu and Pont is important.
+The bridge was bypassed upstream in 1725, by Thomas Telford as part of his celebrated Carlisle to Glasgow road.
+In 1974, the M74 took-over.

 Maps:Roy(1750)Pont 34 (1600) Blaeu(1640)

 Currently:16th century structure with 18th century work.
 Three large almost semicircular arches, each with 3 enormous chamfered ribs sprung higher than the piers.
-There are two orders of ashlar voussoir.
-The second almost hidden- more like a hood-mould.
+There are two orders of ashlar voussoir on the ribs which is unusual, and two orders on the main arch, the lower of which is decorative but hard to see (photo3).
 Spandrels are well coursed and squared stugged rubble.
 Appears to be ashlar in some older parts.
 Parapets are much later.
-9ft wide.
+10ft wide.
+30 ft.
+Spans.
 Cobbled horizontal decking may be a feature of the later rebuild.
 There is a small flood arch on the south abutment.

 photo photo photo photo photo.